 Luckily, a new IPv6 proxy protocol was developed to deal with these problems, and it is starting to become widely accepted across the globe.
 With it comes, more IPv6 proxy addresses than ever could be used.
 3.4 x 1038 to be exact, compared with the meager 4 billion addresses under the IPv4 protocol.
 This means you can access far more IPv6 proxy addresses for far cheaper than the older IPv4 standard.

-Websites like Google, Instagram, and Facebook, along with many others, already support IPv6 proxy addresses, IPv6 proxies are more affordable, and eventually the Web will retire the old IPv4 protocol, so there’s every reason to start using IPv6 proxies right now.
+Websites like Google and social media sites already support IPv6 proxy addresses, IPv6 proxies are more affordable, and eventually the Web will retire the old IPv4 protocol, so there’s every reason to start using IPv6 proxies right now.